3rd WERA-IRN Extended Education Conference: Extended Education - Towards a Sustainable Future

 Aim of the Conference

-The aim of the third WERA-IRN Extended Education conference that will be held in Iceland 23 - 25 September 2021, is to explore the multiple ways in which extended education programs, research and theories help communities and individuals prepare for a sustainable future — a future that involves educating responsible and active citizens.
+The aim of the third WERA-IRN Extended Education virtual conference that will be held in Iceland 23 - 25 September 2021, is to explore the multiple ways in which extended education programs, research and theories help communities and individuals prepare for a sustainable future — a future that involves educating responsible and active citizens.

 The United Nations Sustainable Develop-ment Goals (SDGs) inspire governments and communities around the world to transform the world, step by step.
 One of the SDGs is quality education for all.
 This conference will focus on how extended education activities are integral to ensure quality education for all, and how extended education can be aligned to, provide equal access, success and well-being for all students.